 Review: The Improbability of Love, by Hannah Rothschild

 I like books with paintings in.
-Every book I’ve written to date features at least one artist, and some of my favourite books centre around either particular paintings or the art world.
+Every book I’ve written to date features at least one artist.
+Some of my favourite books centre around either particular paintings or the art world.
 There’s Jilly Cooper’s Pandora, A. S. Byatt’s The Children’s Book and now, Hannah Rothschild’s The Improbability of Love.

 This week has been very painting-y.

 Then, quite by chance, two events collided.
 I started to read The Improbability of Love, and I saw my old artwork for the first time in 10 years.
 I realised just how much I had lost.
-Looking through my portfolio from AS Level to the end of Uni, I saw how the pleasure had gone out of creating and how my education, rather than pulling me forward, had pushed me back to a level of such deep insecurity that I was unable to paint.
+Looking through my portfolio from AS Level to the end of Uni, I saw how the pleasure had gone out of creating.
 I will say one thing for my art education – it’s taught me how to be extremely critical.
+Mainly of myself.

-The Improbability of Love reminded me of a feeling I had completely forgotten – of being entirely captivated by a painting.
-Of having the process of creating something with your hands be the first and last thing in your mind.
+The Improbability of Love reminded me of a feeling I had completely forgotten.
+Of being entirely captivated by a painting.
+Having the process of creating something with your hands be the first and last thing in your mind.
 Of being all-consumed.

 In the spirit of this I’ve decided to draw a picture a day for all of May.
 The one caveat is that it has to be created using something indelible.
-Nothing makes you look at what you are drawing so closely as the knowledge that the line you are putting down is unalterable.
+Nothing makes you ldraw so carefully as the knowledge that the line you are putting down is unalterable.
 If you’d like to check out my progress (and keep me accountable!)
 I’ve been posting the drawings here on Instagram.

 Have you read The Improbability of Love?
 I’d love to hear what you thought!